yeetoverflow/autodisgaeaRPG/README.md

     * AutoRefillAP => Will automatically refill AP with AP pot when you run out.
     * AllyTarget => Specify 1 or more ally (only the first one found will be selected) that gets targeted upon the start of the battle.
     * Skills => If Auto Checkbox is not checked, the selected skills will be used.
 If multiple skills are present, it will select the first skill it finds in order the skills are presented.
     * Note: When creating patterns for companions/allies/skills, make sure to avoid animations.
-For example, skill have a pulsing animation so make a box to catch a portion of the text to avoid the animating edges.
+For example, skills have a pulsing animation so make a box to catch a portion of the text to avoid the animating edges.

 ## General [(video)](https://youtu.be/rIw1qLvlyK8)
 * AutoShop